-Credit exposure of foreign exchange and interest rate derivatives transactions is computed and monitored using an exposure management system.
+Credit exposure of foreign exchange and interest rate derivatives transactions is computed on near real time basis and monitored when the deal is captured in core treasury system.
 The analysis of the composition of the portfolio is presented to the Risk Committee on a quarterly basis.
 TCSG reports the credit excess (MTM including treasury overdues exceeding sanctioned limit, margin and provisions held) for corporate clients on a daily basis.
 Further, RMG reports the credit exposure of derivatives as part of the risk dashboard to the Risk Committee, periodically.
 The Bank does not take any netting benefits for counterparty credit risk exposure, unless the transactions are centrally cleared.

 In view of the margin rules for non-centrally cleared derivative transactions issued by the Basel Committee on Banking Supervision and discussion paper issued by the RBI, certain derivative transactions would be subject to margining and consequent collateral exchange would be as governed by Credit Support Annex (CSA).
 The Bank has entered into CSAs which would require maintenance of collateral.
+The Bank has also implemented International Swaps and Derivatives Association (ISDA) prescribed Standardised Initial Margin Model (SIMM) for estimating the initial margin requirements for non-centrally cleared derivatives.
+The requirements are currently applicable for the overseas branches.
 The Bank settles certain derivative transactions through Clearing Corporation of India Limited (CCIL) and posts collateral in line with the margin regulations stipulated by CCIL.
 As per the regulations, CCIL may set different margins for different members based on the ratings of members.
 Consequently, changes in or withdrawal of the Bank's credit rating may increase the amount of collateral that the Bank is required to post with CCIL.
 The Bank engages in collateralised borrowing from the RBI and through CCIL.
 When the Bank borrows from the RBI, collateral is primarily statutory liquidity ratio eligible investments.
 The haircut for all such sovereign securities is stipulated by the RBI and is not based on the credit rating of the borrower.
 Similarly, CCIL's margin requirement is based on maturity and certain other factors but not on the credit ratings of the borrower.
 Any reduction or withdrawal of the Bank's credit ratings will not impact the collateralised borrowing operations.

-At September 30, 2020, the Bank did not have any borrowing linked to credit downgrade covenants which would require the Bank to pay an increased interest rate on the borrowing.
+At September 30, 2021, the Bank did not have any borrowing linked to credit downgrade covenants which would require the Bank to pay an increased interest rate on the borrowing.

 In respect of overseas operations, generally, the collateral requirements are applicable for the counterparties having outstanding repo borrowings or derivative transactions that are subject to margining and consequent collateral deposits are governed by Global Master Repurchase Agreement (GMRA)/CSA, respectively.
 In addition, there are certain CSAs/GMRAs at the overseas banking subsidiaries which require exchange of variation margin based on movement in MTM of underlying derivative/forex forwards & swaps/repo transactions.
-From December 2016, ICICI Bank UK PLC has also commenced central clearing (through London clearing house) of all its prospective interest rate swaps transactions with financial counterparties.
+ICICI Bank UK PLC has also commenced central clearing (through London clearing house) of all its prospective interest rate swaps transactions with financial counterparties.